geky/gf256/README.md

 Finite-fields can be very useful for applying high-level math onto machine words, since machine words (`u8`, `u16`, `u32`, etc) are inherently finite.
-Normally we just ignore this until an integer overflow occurs and then we just waive our hands around wailing that math has failed us.
+Normally we just ignore this until an integer overflow occurs and then we just wave our hands around wailing that math has failed us.

 In Rust this has the fun side-effect that the Galois-field types are incapable of overflowing, so Galois-field types don't need the set of overflowing